Moment Varieties of Measures on Polytopes: Outlook

 {\bf Special Subvarieties.} It would be interesting to study the singular loci of moment varieties as well as the subvarieties whose points correspond to degenerate geometric configurations.
 This was discussed for the cubic surface in Figure \ref{fig:M13} but we never returned to that topic.

 {\bf Moment Rings of Polytopes.} Fix a combinatorial type $\mathcal{P}$ of simplicial polytopes in $\RR^d$.
 We define the moment ring $\fM_\cP$ to be the subalgebra of the rational function field $\RR(X)$ that is generated by the moments $m_I(X)$ for $\mathcal{P}$ where $I$ runs over $\NN^d$.
 We can realize $\fM_\cP$ as the subalgebra of the polynomial ring $\RR[X]$, generated by the numerators $m_I(X) \cdot {\rm vol}(X)$.
 These products are polynomials in the $nd$ unknowns $x_{kl}$ by Theorem~\ref{thm:nmgf_polytope}.
 If $P$ is the $d$-simplex then the moment ring $\fM_\cP$ is the ring $\Lambda_{d,d+1}$ of multisymmetric polynomials, as discussed above.
 A priori, it is not even clear that $\fM_\cP$ is a Noetherian ring.
 However, we strongly believe this.
 In other words, we conjecture that $\fM_\cP$ is finitely generated.
 It would be very interesting to identify explicit generators, or, at least, to find degree bounds for the generators of $\fM_\cP$.
 The same question makes sense for the moment rings that are analogous to $\Lambda_{d,n}$ for $n > d+1$.
 To be specific, we seek the subalgebra of $\RR(X)$ that is generated by all moments of univariate polytopal measures of type $(d,n)$.
 A natural place to start is the case of the convex $n$-gon in the plane.
 Here we might take advantage of the dihedral group acting on the $n$ vertices.
+In the case of the ring generated by all harmonic moments of plane polygons such study was carried out in \cite{BuFrSh}.

 The group of symmetries of the combinatorial type $\cP$ acts on its moment ring $\fM_\cP$.
 This explains why the moment ring of a simplex consists of multisymmetric functions and why the dihedral group acts on the moment rings of $n$-gons.
 Of course, there are many other types of simplicial polytopes with interesting symmetry groups.
 How about the octahedron?